-If you observed the trainings at the Badminton Training Academy, you will notice that there are two styles of training that are being applied.
-One group of kids undergo intense training and appear to be pushed harder by a head coach, while the other group of kids appear to experience less intensity in their training.
+If you observed the trainings at the Badminton Training Academy, you will notice that there are two styles of training that are being conducted.
+One group of kids undergo intense training and are pushed harder by the head coach, while the other group of kids experience less intensity in their training.

 Anyone observing this would perceive the first group of kids to be privileged and have therefore, been given special attention and opportunity to perform better.

 A similar set up exists in a professional environment.
 People, who are seen to be with the boss more often are given challenging projects and more opportunities to perform.

 Anyone observing this would think these people are privileged and given more responsibilities that will allow them to gain greater exposure and excel in their careers.

 What we fail to see is that these people, who take up greater challenges are the ones who accept the responsibility to learn and be better.
 They put their hand up and say, ” I will do this.”

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"